increano/odzai/z-1-phase1-completion-plan.md

 - ✅ **Create New Budgets**: Implement interface for creating new budget files
 - ✅ **Budget Editor**: Enhanced budget editing interface with summary information
 - ✅ **Budget Operations**: Add functionality to copy from previous months and reset budgets

 ## 4. Core Financial Features
-- ⏳ **Scheduled Transactions**: Add support for recurring transactions
+- ✅ **Scheduled Transactions**: Add support for recurring transactions (implemented with mock data store)
 - ⏳ **Account Reconciliation**: Implement the ability to reconcile accounts with statements

 ## 5. Data Export/Import